Abdulrahmansadek/Airbnb-marketplace/README.md

 - react icons
 - daisy UI
  ## Must have
- - [ ] the app should have 2 categories one for rent and the other for sale.
+ - [ ] the app should have 2 categories one for rent and the other for sale
+ - [ ] you can review the offers and see how mutch the discount price
+ - [ ] there is map locate the place of the house or apartment
- - [ ] the user can add new listing  only if he is a member .
+ - [ ] the user can add new listing  only if he is a member
- - [ ] the user able to sign in by email or by google account .
+ - [ ] the user able to sign in by email
- - [ ] possibility to upload pictures
+ - [ ] user review the app if he is signed in

 ## nice to have
-- adding review and rating .
-- possibility to search for appartments by location .
+- possibility to search for appartments by location
 - change profile details
+- possibility to add listing